 - Phytochemicals, including beta-carotene, zeaxanthin, lycopene, cryptoxanthin, lutein and polysaccharides

 How does goji berry nutrition compare to some other popular fruits?

-All are good sources of various antioxidants, but what makes goji berries stand apart is their amino acids (protein), fatty acids and specific antioxidants.
+All are good sources of various antioxidants, but goji berries stand apart due to their amino acids (protein), fatty acids and specific antioxidants.
 It’s rare for a fruit to provide amino acids, especially 11 types that are considered “essential” because the body can’t make them on its own.

 Top 8 Goji Berries Benefits

 Goji berries have been extensively researched for their ability to generate general feelings of well-being, improve neurologic/psychological traits, support better gastrointestinal health and bowel functions, help build stronger musculoskeletal systems, and improve cardiovascular health.
 They’re also easy to add to meals to boost energy levels and performance.